 return entries;

-Sprint Context: Current sprint backlog, team velocity, and upcoming deadlines.
-The agent identifies tickets that are important but not on the critical path — work the team needs done but that will not block the sprint if it takes longer than expected.
+Sprint context.
+Current backlog, team velocity, upcoming deadlines.
+The agent surfaces tickets that are needed but not on the critical path — work the team wants done but will not block the sprint if the new hire takes longer than expected.

-The output is a ranked list of 3-5 recommended starter tickets, each with an explanation of why it was chosen: what the engineer will learn, which services they will touch, and who they should pair with.
+Output is a ranked list of three to five tickets, each with the rationale attached: what the new hire will learn, which services the change will touch, who they should pair with on review.

 |---|---|---|---|